Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning

-\myparatight{Assigning influence scores} Different clients contribute differently to the model difference $w_{t+1} - w_t$ in the $t$th training round.
-Therefore, different clients contribute differently to the loss change.
-Our method quantifies the contribution of a client to the model difference $w_{t+1} - w_t$ in a training round and obtain an influence score for a client by summing over such contributions over multiple training rounds that involve the client.
-We say a client is involved in a training round if it is selected in this training round.

-Suppose the server selects a subset (denoted as $C_t$) of clients in training round $t$.
-Recall that the global model is updated using Equation~\ref{FLaggregation}, where $Agg$ uses the selected clients $C_t$.
-Therefore, to measure the contribution of client $i$ on the model difference $w_{t+1} - w_t$, we assume the global model is updated as if using only the model update $g_t^{(i)}$ of client $i$, i.e., $w_{t+1} - w_t \approx \alpha_t\cdot g_t^{(i)}$.
-Thus, based on Equation~\ref{taylorframework1}, we have the influence score $s_i$ for client $i$ as follows:
+\myparatight{Assigning influence scores} If a client is selected in training round $t$, we quantify its contribution to the model difference $w_{t+1} - w_t$.
+Then we obtain an influence score for it by summing over such contributions over multiple training rounds that involve this client.
+Let $C_t$ be the set of selected clients in round $t$.
+If we we assume the global model is updated as if using only the model update $g_t^{(i)}$ of client $i$, then $w_{t+1} - w_t \approx \alpha_t \cdot g_t^{(i)}$, and $i$'s influence score is:

-\myparatight{Using check points to save space and computation} Note that using all training rounds to calculate the influence scores suffers from a space and computation efficiency issue.
-Specifically, the server needs to save the global models and clients' model updates in all training rounds during training, which incurs substantial space and computation overhead.
-To mitigate this issue, the server can save the global models and clients' model updates in a subset of training rounds, which we call \emph{check points}.
-Then, we can use the check points to calculate the influence scores.
-Formally, we have:
+\myparatight{Using check points to save space and computation} If \alg uses all training rounds to calculate the influence scores, the server needs to save global models and clients' updates in all training rounds, which incurs substantial space and computation overhead.
+To reduce overhead, we compute influence scores using a subset of $k$ \emph{check points} $\Omega = \{t_1, ..., t_k\}$:

-where $\Omega=\{t_1, t_2, \cdots, t_k\}$ is the set of $k$ check points. \alg incurs space overhead for the server due to storing global models and clients' model updates in the check points.
-The space overhead is linear to the model size, number of check points, and the number of clients selected to participate in each training round.
-This storage overhead is acceptable for a powerful server.
-In Section~\ref{sec:discussion}, we discuss the potential privacy concerns of storing checkpoints.
+The space cost is linear to the model size, number of check points, and active clients per round.